publicissapient-france/xebia-logfilter-extras/README.md

 <!--  limitations under the License.                                           -->
 <!--                                                                           -->

+# xebia-logfilter-extras

+This project provide a ServletFilter that can dump request and response to the SLF4J API implementation in use.
+When the logger has a DEBUG level, it will wrap request/response and intercept data from the body.
+If level is higher than DEBUG, the filter will simply call the filter chain without doing anything.

+Dumping can be enabled separately for request and response.
+To provide easy coupling between request and response the filter will generate an Integer base ID when processing.

+It is possible to limit the size of the dump using th maxDumpSizeInKB init parameter.
+This parameter defines the max size of the dump in KB, beware that it defaults to 500KB.

-# Declare the AuditLoggerFilter
+# Using the RequestLoggerFilter

-AuditLoggerFilter is a ServletFilter that Dump full request and response to an SLF4J logger.
+RequestLoggerFilter is a ServletFilter that Dump full request and response to an SLF4J logger.

 * RequestLoggerFilter.request  - Dumps the request if debug is enabled
 * RequestLoggerFilter.response - Dumps the response if debug is enabled